VU Mailbox: 414

 Asst.
 Prof. of Public Policy and Education; Director, NCPI, Dept. of Leadership, Policy & Organizations

-Matthew G. Springer is an assistant professor of public policy and education at Vanderbilt University’s Peabody College and director of the federally-funded National Center on Performance Incentives.
-Professor Springer’s research interests involve educational policy issues, with a particular focus on the impact of policy innovations on resource allocation decisions and student outcomes.
-His current research includes studies of the impact of teacher pay for performance on student achievement and teacher turnover, mobility, and quality; the impact of educator evaluation systems on educator outcomes; and the strategic resource allocation decision-making of schools in response to school accountability programs.
+Matthew G. Springer is an assistant professor of public policy and education at Vanderbilt University’s Peabody College and director of the National Center on Performance Incentives.
+Professor Springer’s research interests involve educational policy issues, with a particular focus on the impact of policy on resource allocation decisions and student outcomes.
+His current research includes studies of the impact of performance-based incentives on student achievement and teacher turnover, mobility, and quality; the impact of educator evaluation systems on educator outcomes; and the strategic resource allocation decision-making of schools in response to school accountability programs.
 Professor Springer previously served as principal investigator for the Project on Incentives in Teaching (POINT) experiment in Metro Nashville Public Schools (TN), the Team Performance Incentives (TPI) experiment in Round Rock (TX), and Director of Tennessee Consortium on Research, Evaluation, and Development.

 Prior to joining the faculty at Vanderbilt University, Professor Springer was a teacher and administrator at a boarding school in upstate New York.
-He holds a B.A. in education and psychology from Denison University and a Ph.D. in education finance and policy from Vanderbilt University.
+He holds a B.A. in psychology and education with honors from Denison University and a Ph.D. in education finance and policy from Vanderbilt University.